jmjos/ratatoskr/README.md

 ![Uniform Random Traffic Heterogeneous XYZ](bin/demo/uniform_hetero.gif)

-Thanks for making the tutorial.
 For further instructions, please use our [documentation](TOC.md).
 There, we also provide instrucions how to compile the simulator.

 ## Contributing
 If you wish to contribute, please contact me at my univeristy email address jan.joseph@ovgu.de.
 We offer student development jobs for students from Magdeburg.